HaSPeR: An Image Repository for Hand Shadow Puppet Recognition

 \begin{IEEEImpStatement} This research is an impetus towards utilizing AI tools to revitalize the hitherto underexplored cinematic art form of hand shadow puppetry.
 Such tools may help understand the creativity frontier in generative models, facilitate the development of applications to teach shadowgraphy, and unveil several prospects for entertainment.
 The existing works, though distally relevant to shadowgraphy, explore the digitization of such precursory art forms via approaches that have since been rendered primitive and obsolete.
-The novel dataset that we introduce in this paper, namely \hasper, consists of 8,340 diverse samples garnered from performance clips of variably skilled puppeteers.
-Our extensive benchmarking reveals that the task of classifying the puppet silhouettes is reasonably solvable using lightweight and convolutional feature extractor models, with accuracies of $88.97\%$ by \textsc{InceptionV3} and $87.23\%$ by \textsc{MobileNetV2}. \hasper, as a data resource for all intents and purposes, can be a potential stride towards the preservation of this art form. \end{IEEEImpStatement}
+The novel dataset that we introduce in this paper, namely \hasper, consists of 15,000 diverse samples garnered from performance clips of variably skilled puppeteers.
+Our extensive benchmarking reveals that the task of classifying the puppet silhouettes is reasonably solvable using lightweight and convolutional feature extractor models, with accuracies of $94.97\%$ by \textsc{ResNet34} and $92.38\%$ by \textsc{MobileNetV2}. \hasper, as a data resource for all intents and purposes, can be a potential stride towards systematically preserving this artistic practice. \end{IEEEImpStatement}

+\begin{flushleft} \epigraph{``Will he not fancy that the shadows which he formerly saw are truer than the objects which are now shown to him?"}{Plato, \textit{The Republic} (Book VII, Allegory of the Cave)} \end{flushleft}